 Arts Council funding recognises vital role of the Plymouth History Centre

-Th role of the Plymouth History Centre within the visual arts and museums sectors, both locally and nationally, has been given a massive vote of confidence with Arts Council England's (ACE) National Portfolio Organisation (NPO) funding announcement.
+PRESS RELEASE: The role of the Plymouth History Centre within the visual arts and museums sectors, both locally and nationally, has been given a massive vote of confidence with Arts Council England's (ACE) National Portfolio Organisation (NPO) funding announcement.

 Over a quarter of the £16 million of regular NPO funding that will be pumped into the city from 2018-2022 will go to this ground breaking project, which will create a world class arts and heritage attraction that celebrates Plymouth and its links to the wider world.